sysgears/spinjs/docs/howSpinWorks.md

 When you run your project with `spin watch`, SpinJS reads the contents of the project's `package.json` file and recursively analyzes the project dependencies (the project dependencies and the dependencies of dependencies).

-SpinJS builds an internal model of the project, using which it will be able to understand what technologies are used in the project.
+SpinJS builds an internal model of the project; with this model, SpinJS can understand what technologies are used in the project.

 ### #2 Building the Configuration

-Once the list of dependencies is created, SpinJS selects the known dependencies and generates webpack configuration for them.
+Once the list of dependencies is created, SpinJS selects the known dependencies and generates a webpack configuration for them.
 For example, if you install Express, SpinJS will understand that you need a configuration for an Express server application.
 Similarly, if you've installed the `react-native` library, SpinJS will configure a React Native mobile app project.

 To generate the webpack configurations for all known technologies, SpinJS uses [plugins].
 Each plugin knows only about its own technology that SpinJS found in the project.
 SpinJS plugins also understand for what environment &ndash;